 - Discussions with staff from the SEND team.

+JMA offers quality first teaching to all students to ensure an inclusive environment for all including SEN students.
 We offer a broad and balanced curriculum for all children and young people including those with SEND.
 Details are published on the school website.
-The way we adapt this for children with SEN and disabled children is set out in the School Accessibility Plan, which you can find by clicking the button below.
+The way we adapt this for children with SEN and disabled children is set out in the School Accessibility Plan, which you can find by clicking the button below:

-We also run a range of interventions through the SEND department.
+We run a range of interventions for SEN students such as:

 SEND: What Expertise can we Offer?